ivanAndCode/ivanAndCode/_posts/2023-02-20-sli-slo-tests-analogy.md

 > And user is redirected to the /index page

 This test is describing a behaviour from the user's perspective.
-Now you could be emphatetic and `feel the pain`.
+Now you could be empathetic and `feel the pain`.

 This brings us to the next logical question - `which tests do I need?`